karnagowda/karnagowda.github.io/README.md

-<div style="padding-top: 60px;"></div>
+<div style="padding-top: 55px;"></div>

-We are an interdisciplinary team of researchers in the [Department of Microbiology](https://microbiology.osu.edu/) at the Ohio State University who do experiments, computation, and theory to understand the ecology and evolution of the microbes that inhabit Earth's natural environments.
+{#home}We are an interdisciplinary team of researchers in the [Department of Microbiology](https://microbiology.osu.edu/) at the Ohio State University who use experiments, computation, and theory to understand the ecology and evolution of  microbes that populate Earth's natural environments.

-## News {#news}
+## News
 - **January 2025:** We welcome Bryce Guidry and Anja Steinert to the lab!
 Bryce joins as a PhD student through the [Biophysics Graduate Program](https://biophysics.osu.edu/) and Anja will be taking over as lab manager.
 - **November 2024:** Summer REU student Aouss Azzouz [won a poster award for presenting his work in the Gowda Lab at ABRCMS](https://abrcms.org/wp-content/uploads/2024/11/ABRCMS-2024-Awardee-List.pdf)!
 Congrats Aouss!
 - **July 2024:** Our paper on how interactions shape denitrifying communities in the soil microbiome is now out in [Nature Microbiology](https://doi.org/10.1038/s41564-024-01752-4).